AbsaOSS/hyperdrive-trigger/README.md

 # How to build and run
 ## Application properties
 Adjusted application properties have to be provided.
-Application properties template file could be find at `src/main/resources/application.properties`.
-Application properties that could be adjusted:
+An application properties template file can be found at `src/main/resources/application.properties`.
+Application properties that can be adjusted:

 ```
 # Version of application.